-- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - □We will notify you that your provider is leaving our plan so that you have time to select a new provider. - □ If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - □ If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months.
+- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will notify you that your provider is leaving our plan so that you have time to select a new provider.